barryclark/jekyll-now/_posts/2018-12-29-Adding-Accounts.md

 ---
 layout: post
-title: My second post
+title: Adding social account icons in the footer
 ---

 08:41 Yangon
-Welcome to my second post
+Welcome to my second post!

 Today, I will be adding more social icons in the footer.
 ### Social icons